chhavibhalla/FlowCare-main/README.md

-# SheSync: Empowering Women, One Cycle at a Time
+##SheSync: Empowering Women, One Cycle at a Time

 SheSync is an all-in-one interactive platform designed to educate, empower, and support young girls (ages 13-25) in managing their menstrual health and hygiene.
-Built with a mission to normalize conversations around menstruation and reduce stigma, SheSync provides a user-friendly ecosystem featuring education, tracking tools, expert guidance, and community support—all in one place.

-## How to Run
-To run this project in a runtime environment, you need to start both the backend and frontend servers.
-Here are the steps:

-## **1. Navigate to the Backend directory and start the backend server:**

-## **cd Backend**
-## **npm install**
-## **npm run start**

-## **2. Navigate to the Frontend directory and start the frontend server:**

-## **cd Frontend**
-## **npm install**
-## **npm run dev**

-## This will start the backend server using Node.js and the frontend server using Vite.
-You can access the frontend application in your browser, typically at http://localhost:3000 or the port specified by Vite.
-The backend server will run on the port specified in your backend configuration, typically http://localhost:3001 or another port.

-## 🚀 Key Features

-### **1. Educational Hub**
-- **Interactive Learning Modules**: Gamified lessons that explain the menstrual cycle, hygiene practices, and debunk myths.
-- **FAQs and Articles**: Expert-verified resources covering PMS, emotional health, and period management.
-- **Videos and Animations**: Visually engaging content explaining anatomy and best practices for menstrual health.

-### **2. Cycle Tracker**
-- **Modern Tracker**: Log periods, ovulation, and symptoms in a simple and intuitive interface.
-- **Notifications**: Alerts for upcoming periods, fertile windows, and PMS days.
-- **Symptom Logging**: Track mood swings, pain, and other health concerns.

-### **3. Forum & Community Support**
-- **Anonymous Discussions**: A safe space for users to share experiences and seek peer advice.
-- **Expert Moderation**: Health professionals ensure discussions are accurate and helpful.

-### **4. Expert Consultation**
-- **Telemedicine Integration**: Chat or video consultations with gynecologists and health experts.
-- **Q&A Submissions**: Submit questions and receive responses from certified professionals.

-### **5. E-Commerce Section**
-- **Curated Marketplace**: Explore products like pads, tampons, menstrual cups, and pain relief options.
-- **Eco-Friendly Options**: Recommendations for sustainable menstrual products.
-- **Discreet Delivery**: Products shipped with privacy in mind.

-### **6. Personalized Dashboard**
-- **Tailored Insights**: AI-powered suggestions based on tracking data.
-- **Health Tips**: Recommendations for managing symptoms and improving menstrual health.

----

-## 🛠️ Technology Stack

-- **Frontend**: React.js for a dynamic and responsive user interface.
-- **Backend**: Node.js for API handling and data management.
-- **Database**: MongoDB for storing user data and logs.
-- **AI Integration**: AI-driven insights and chatbot support for personalized recommendations.

----

-## 📚 User Flow

-1. **Signup/Onboarding**: Users create an account and provide basic health details.
-2. **Dashboard**: Personalized trackers, tips, and featured educational content are displayed.
-3. **Education Hub**: Access gamified modules, FAQs, and videos.
-4. **Cycle Tracker**: Log periods, symptoms, and moods with notifications.
-5. **Forum**: Engage in safe, anonymous discussions with peers and experts.
-6. **Expert Consultations**: Book video or chat consultations with gynecologists.
-7. **E-Commerce**: Browse and purchase curated menstrual products with personalized suggestions.

----

-## 📦 Hackathon Deliverables

-- **Wireframes/Mockups**: Interactive designs showcasing the dashboard, tracker, and e-commerce sections.
-- **Feature Demonstration**: A live demo of the cycle tracker feature.
-- **Impact Metrics**: Data showcasing the platform’s potential to reduce stigma and improve menstrual health education.
-- **Scalability Plan**: Ideas for future growth, including multilingual support, school partnerships, and collaborations with NGOs.

----

-## 🌍 Impact

-SheSync is more than just a platform—it's a movement to create a future where menstruation is no longer a taboo topic.
+With a mission to normalize conversations around menstruation and reduce stigma, SheSync offers a user-friendly ecosystem packed with educational resources, tracking tools, expert guidance, and community support.

+##🚀 Key Features

+##1.
+Educational Hub
+	•	Interactive Learning Modules: Gamified lessons that simplify the menstrual cycle, hygiene practices, and debunk myths.
+	•	FAQs and Articles: Expert-reviewed resources covering topics such as PMS, emotional health, and effective period management.
+	•	Videos and Animations: Engaging visual content explaining anatomy, menstrual cycles, and best practices for health.

+##2.
+Cycle Tracker
+	•	Intuitive Period Tracker: Log periods, ovulation, and symptoms in a modern, clean interface.
+	•	Smart Notifications: Alerts for upcoming periods, fertile windows, and PMS days.
+	•	Symptom Logging: Record mood swings, pain levels, and other health details.

+##3.
+Forum & Community Support
+	•	Anonymous Discussions: A judgment-free zone where users can share experiences and seek advice.
+	•	Expert Moderation: Health professionals ensure discussions are factual and supportive.

+#4.
+Expert Consultation
+	•	Telemedicine Integration: Direct access to gynecologists and health professionals via chat or video consultations.
+	•	Q&A Submissions: Submit health questions and get responses from certified experts.

+5. E-Commerce Section
+	•	Curated Menstrual Products: Explore a variety of products, including pads, tampons, menstrual cups, and pain relief options.
+	•	Sustainable Choices: Eco-friendly products for a greener future.
+	•	Discreet Delivery: Privacy-first delivery for all orders.

+6. Personalized Dashboard
+	•	AI-Driven Insights: Tailored recommendations and tips based on tracking data.
+	•	Health Suggestions: Insights for symptom management and overall health improvement.

+🛠️ Technology Stack
+	•	Frontend: Built using React.js to deliver a responsive and dynamic user experience.
+	•	Backend: Node.js handles the API and server-side logic.
+	•	Database: MongoDB ensures efficient storage and management of user data.
+	•	AI Integration: Provides personalized health insights and chatbot support.

+🌐 How to Run the Project

+To run the SheSync platform locally, follow these steps:

+1. Start the Backend Server

+Navigate to the backend directory and start the backend server:

+cd Backend
+npm i
+node index.js

+2. Start the Frontend Server

+Navigate to the frontend directory and start the frontend server:

+cd Frontend
+npm i
+npm run dev

+	•	Frontend: Runs on http://localhost:3000 (or the port specified by Vite).
+	•	Backend: Runs on http://localhost:3001 (or the port specified in your backend configuration).

+📚 User Flow
+	1. Signup/Onboarding: Users create an account and provide basic health details.
+	2. Dashboard: Displays personalized trackers, tips, and educational content.
+	3. Education Hub: Access gamified modules, FAQs, and videos.
+	4. Cycle Tracker: Log periods, symptoms, and moods with notifications.
+	5. Forum: Participate in safe, anonymous discussions.
+	6. Expert Consultations: Book video or chat consultations with gynecologists.
+	7. E-Commerce: Browse curated menstrual products and get tailored suggestions.

+📦 Hackathon Deliverables
+	•	Wireframes/Mockups: Visual designs showcasing the dashboard, tracker, and e-commerce sections.
+	•	Feature Demonstration: A live demo of the cycle tracker feature.
+	•	Impact Metrics: Data on the platform’s potential to reduce stigma and improve menstrual health education.
+	•	Scalability Plan: Ideas for future growth, such as multilingual support, school partnerships, and NGO collaborations.

+🌍 Impact

+SheSync isn’t just a platform—it’s a movement to create a future where menstruation is free of stigma.
 By offering accessible tools, reliable education, and professional support, we aim to empower young girls to manage their menstrual health with confidence and dignity.

----

-## 🏷️ Tagline

-**"SheSync: Empowering Women, One Cycle at a Time."**

----

-## 🤝 Contributing
+🤝 Contributing

 We welcome contributions!
-Feel free to submit issues, feature requests, or pull requests to make SheSync even better.
+Follow these steps to contribute to the project:

-1. Fork the repository.
+	1. Fork the Repository: Create your own copy of the repository.
-2. Create a branch for your feature (`git checkout -b feature-name`).
+	2. Create a Branch: Work on a specific feature (git checkout -b feature-name).
-3. Commit your changes (`git commit -m "Add feature"`).
+	3. Make Changes: Implement your feature and commit your code (git commit -m "Add feature").
-4. Push to the branch (`git push origin feature-name`).
+	4. Push Changes: Push your branch to GitHub (git push origin feature-name).
-5. Open a Pull Request.
+	5. Submit Pull Request: Open a pull request to merge your changes.

----
+🏷️ Tagline

+“SheSync: Empowering Women, One Cycle at a Time.”

-Let's normalize menstrual health education and create a stigma-free society together!
+Feel free to reach out for questions or feature requests.
+Let’s normalize menstrual health education and create a stigma-free society together!

-npm i -g vercel
-vercel login
-vercel deploy --prod
+This README file is now formatted for clarity, detail, and professionalism, ready for GitHub!